Menu ≡ ╳

 Harris has been a participant in the Jacksonville River Rally for many years and says he absolutely loves the waterways and the charity, Camp Amigo, the run donates to.

 Located in Port St. Joe, Florida, Camp Amigo is a summer camp for children aged 8-16 who are survivors of serious burns.

 Even though he wasn’t involved, Harris says this year’s run would not have been possible without Pyburn.
-Even though he wasn’t there, he was absolutely instrumental in organizing the run.
 Without his contacts and resources, it wouldn’t have been possible, explains Harris.

 2017 marks the 16th year for the Jacksonville run.
 In its hay-day the run attracted over 100 boats.
 Harris hopes the run will keep growing and eventually returns to that level of participation.

 This year’s event saw over 30 boats and about 120 registered participants.
 Friday and Saturday saw temperatures in the mid 80’s, 10°F below seasonal but Harris says it was perfect for boating.

 Included in the 30 boats was Poker Runs America’s official safety boat, a brand new Sunsation.

 They didn’t hold a Poker Run this year, opting to make the run a more casual, voluntary event.
 This made for a super relaxed environment for all boaters involved.

 Over $5,000 was raised for charity so far and Harris expects that number will grow to about $7,000 by the time all is said and done.